wowczarek/pbnet/README.md

 ### For the what?

 Casio PB-2000 (PB-2000C / AI-1000) is an 8-bit programmable pocket computer made and sold by Casio in the late 1980s, sporting a QWERTY + numeric keyboard, 192x32 dot matrix LCD and up to 64 kB RAM (32 kB + RP-33 RAM pack).
 The RAM is shared between system area, heap, stack and file storage, and is battery-backed.
 The PB-2000 has a calculator mode and a menu-driven file manager.
 The CPU is a custom Hitachi HD61700, same as used in another pocket Casio computer, the PB-1000.
 What makes the PB-2000C unique is that it supports a number of programming environments, unlike most similar devices of this era that out of the box only supported BASIC.
 The PB-2000 has a built-in ROM with a K&R C (yes, C!) interpreter - that's the PB-2000C - or one with LISP (really) - that's the AI-1000 that was only sold in Japan.
 But that's not where it ends - it also has a ROM card slot, and ROM cards were available with BASIC (OM-53B) and Prolog (OM-52P).
 C was also available as a ROM card for the AI model.
 The PB-2000 can interface with the rest of the world via the FA-7 interface (RS-232 serial, parallel port, tape audio in/out) or the MD-100, which is the latter, but replaces the tape interface with a 3.5" floppy disk drive.
 Unlike other 8-bits you might have heard of like Commodore, Atari , ZX-Spectrum and such like, it does not have a TV output and no fancy scan line juggling circuitry, nor does it have a sound chip - only a simple piezo buzzer out of which you can PWM some chirps.
 But it's pocketable and runs on batteries.
 It was meant for engineering and academic use.

+In this document I will mostly be referring to the computer as PB-2000 or simply *PB*, which may mean either the PB-2000C or the AI-1000.

 ### So it's a programmable calculator?